-A few years ago, I agreed to help a friend do some family research.
-Her parents, Jaques Rodrigues and Maria Santos, were from southern Portugal.
+I once agreed to help a friend whose parents, Jaques Rodrigues and Maria Santos, were from southern Portugal.
 I thought this was going to be pretty straightforward.
-But I soon found out that her father's real surname was Sebastian and her mother's was Maria.
-Yes, Maria Maria.
+But I soon found out that her father’s real surname was Sebastian and her mother’s was Maria.
+Yes, her name was Maria Maria.
 And the further we dug, the more complicated it got.
 Surnames changed with every generation.

 To deal with such challenges and to make the most of the answers surnames suggest, it helps to know and understand the naming practices in the cultures and geographies of your ancestors.